FREQUENTLY ASKED QUESTIONS

 Balances will be disbursed by the business office within 30 days after the beginning of the semester.
 Exact disbursement dates will be posted on the VC Financial Aid webpage.

-I did not pass the TSI test.
 Will financial aid pay for remedial classes?

 Financial Aid will pay for 30 hours of remedial coursework.
 Remedial hours attempted beyond the 30 hour limit will not be included in course load for determining enrollment status.